FergusLemon/fairBnB/README.md

    - A user requests to book their space;
    - Their request to book a space is confirmed; and
    - Their request to book a space is denied.
-10. A 'chat' functionality once a space has been booked, allowing users whose space-booking request has been confirmed to chat with the user that owns that space.